XOR-LIFE/node-production/README.md

 The NGINX process also runs as the username `nginx` in the `nginx` group, so keep that in mind when adjusting permissions for website directories.

-Finally, as the [NGINX docs point out](https://www.nginx.com/resources/wiki/start/topics/examples/server_blocks/), the term Virtual Host is an Apache term, even though it’s used in the nginx.conf file supplied from the Debian and Ubuntu repositories, and some of NGINX’s old documentation.
-A Server Block is the NGINX equivalent, so that is the phrase you’ll see in this series on NGINX.
+Finally, as the [NGINX docs point out](https://www.nginx.com/resources/wiki/start/topics/examples/server_blocks/), the term _Virtual Host_ is an Apache term, even though it’s used in the nginx.conf file supplied from the Debian and Ubuntu repositories, and some of NGINX’s old documentation.
+A _Server Block_ is the NGINX equivalent, so, that is the phrase you’ll see in this series on NGINX.

 <br>
 <br>